South Gloucestershire Council

 Supervisors

 We have a range of activity supervisors in the Public Health team, in other parts of the Council and with partners.
 Both our Specialist Public Health Managers are activity supervisors, as are our programme leads and other key colleagues within all elements of the Public Health division.
 We also have activity supervisors across the Local Authority, including in Sustainability and Climate Change, the Commissioning team and Environmental Health.
-We have also developed links with partners including North Bristol NHS Acute Trust and BNSSG ICB to enable projects to be carried out by Registrars within healthcare settings.
+We have also developed links with partners including North Bristol NHS Acute Trust and BNSSG ICB to enable projects to be carried out by Registrars within healthcare settings, and host a joint Built Environment/Planning focussed placement with UWE Bristol.

 Educational Supervisor Portfolios